DongHaoHan/EMC-EUROPE-Near-Field-Transformation/README.md

 # 1.Introduction
-This repository includes the source code of the paper “Deep Learning-Assisted Phaseless Near-Field Transformation for Accelerating Near-Field Scanning”
+This repository contains the implementation code for the paper titled "Deep Learning-Assisted Phaseless Near-Field Transformation for Accelerating Near-Field Scanning."
-# 2.Usage
+# 2.Usage Instructions
-1) Run 'Data_generation.py' in Data generation directory.
-Copy the generated data (Data.h5) to DCNN training directory and Numerical validations directory.
+1) Execute 'Data_generation.py' in the Data Generation directory.
+Transfer the generated data file (Data.h5) to both the DCNN Training and Numerical Validation directories.
-2) Run 'DCNN_training.py' in DCNN training directory.
-Copy the trained DCNN (Trained_model.pth) to Numerical validations directory.
+2) Run 'DCNN_training.py' in the DCNN Training directory.
+Move the trained model file (Trained_model.pth) to the Numerical Validation directory.
-3) Run 'Testing data #1', 'Testing data #2', and 'Patch antennas array.py' to get results.
+3) Execute the following scripts to reproduce the results:
+'Testing_data_#1.py'
+'Testing_data_#2.py'
+'Patch_antennas_array.py'
 # 3.Maintainers
 This project is owned and managed by Dong-Hao Han and Xing-Chang Wei from Zhejiang University, China.